andreypetrov/SquashSquash/README.md

-KillThemAll
+SquashSquash
 ===========

 A simple game of killing demons.
-Based on the edu4java tutorial
+Based on the edu4java tutorial KillThemAll